 As one of the larger national parks in the lower United States, Everglades National Park includes 1.5 million acres of tropical wilderness wonder.
 It is also home to scarce wildlife such as the manatee, the American crocodile, and Florida panther.
-I’ve was always been curious about this incredible park every time we took a road trip across Alligator Alley in South Florida.
-So, we grabbed the cameras and waters and jumped in the car and made our way south to take a mystical journey through Everglades National Park and Big Cypress National Preserve!
+I’ve was always been curious about this incredible park.
+Especially when we take a road trips across Alligator Alley in South Florida.
+So, we grabbed the cameras and waters and jumped into the car and made our way south to take a mystical journey through Everglades National Park and Big Cypress National Preserve!

 Everglades The Park

 The Florida Everglades have always been a little bit mysterious in many people’s eyes.
-Together with its unknowns and unchartered open wilderness, this park has lured both wildlife and early settlers to the area.
+Because together with its unknowns and unchartered open wilderness, this park lured both wildlife and early settlers to the area.
 The peoples most familiar with the territory early on, are American Indians; the Calusa and Tequesta and later the Seminole and Miccosukee.
 This was home to them.

-During the early years (1800s – 1900s) many thought this land was a worthless swamp.
+During the early years (1800s – 1900s) many thought this land was a worthless swamp, because of the vast amount of wetlands and swamp territories.
 However, it didn’t take too long for them to learn how precious this wetland region is.
 Everglades National Park was established in 1947 after several developments caused what is now the park, to dry up.
 However, the Comprehensive Everglades Restoration Plan is now working to create the historic flow of water as it was in the past.
 These efforts are showing results with several birds and wildlife returning to their nests.

-The survival of this park depends upon minimal human interference.
-The park is in a very natural state; even the welcome center at the Gulf Coast entrance is just a small trailer as well as a dock.
+The survival of this park depends upon minimal human interference because currently the park is in a very natural state.
+Even the welcome center at the Gulf Coast entrance is just a small trailer as well as a dock.
 There is also a small parking area with minimal black top and mostly dirt roadway.
 The restrooms are simply mobile small trailers.
 We certainly enjoy experiencing parks that are very remote and little to no development.

 There are a couple of other entrances and visitor centers at Everglades including Shark Valley Visitor Center and Flamingo Visitor center.
 These are located closer towards the greater Miami Area.
 The Gulf Coast Visitor Center offers a boat tour among the 10,000 islands region of the park.
 Of course, there are several other local air boat tours, kayak and canoe rentals, and adventure excursions.